How Antioxidants Decline Due to Aging

 Antioxidants help to slow aging effects

 A study published in 2007 suggested that dietary antioxidants can act as a tool to delay cognitive decline among the elderly.
 The study examined associations between antioxidant intake and cognitive function among elderly (65+ years) in a county in Utah.
-The study observed participants with low intake of dietary antioxidants like vitamin CE, and carotenoids had an accelerated cognitive decline compared to those with high antioxidant consumption.
+The study observed participants with low intake of dietary antioxidants like vitamin C, E, and carotenoids had an accelerated cognitive decline compared to those with high antioxidant consumption.
 The results led to the conclusion that consuming enough dietary antioxidants may delay age-related cognitive decline.

 Antioxidants like vitamin C, E, and OPC’s are revered among the potent ones that scavenge most types of free radicals and are identified to be efficient in lowering oxidative stress.
 People with poor intake of antioxidant-rich food, taking medications, and suffering from chronic stress can benefit from regular antioxidant supplementation.
 If you are looking for an antioxidant supplement to add to your daily regiment take a look at our Isotonic Super Antioxidant Formula OPCXtra which contains 30mg of 6 different Super Antioxidants.